-This DA reflects the staged planning approval pathway for the Liverpool Civic Place redevelopment which has included two previously approved DAs, as outlined below:
+This DA reflects the staged planning approval pathway for the Liverpool Civic Place redevelopment which has included two previously approved DAs and a third DA currently under assessment, as outlined below:

 Concept DA DA-585/2019:

 The planning approval pathway for the Liverpool Civic Place development commenced in in 2019, with the submission of a Concept Proposal / Stage 1 DA for the Liverpool Civic Place master plan.
 On 31 August 2020, the Concept Proposal / Stage 1 DA (DA-585/2019) was approved by the Sydney Western City Planning Panel.
 The Concept Proposal / Stage 1 DA consent sets out the future development concept of the site, including the approved land uses, building envelopes, an expanse of public domain and a common basement.
 The Concept Proposal / Stage 1 DA did not approve any physical works.